ATPs/MCuNovo/README.md

 Cao X., Jiang H. (2019) Integrated Modeling of Structural Genes Using MCuNovo.
 In: Brown S., Pfrender M. (eds) Insect Genomics.
 Methods in Molecular Biology, vol 1858.
 Humana Press, New York, NY https://link.springer.com/protocol/10.1007%2F978-1-4939-8775-7_5

 Leave any comments here in github.
 If you are interested in using MCuNovo, I will be glad to provide help.
-If you have any thoughts or special needs, I can help providing a solution.
+If you have any thoughts or special needs, I would like to provide solutions if possible.

 MCuNovo is developed for Manduca sexta genome project.
 It sees only a species will have similar amount of research performed.
 But in the future, there might be some changes.
 I can improve the program, if there is such need.